Tom-Lotze/Information_retrieval/practical2/README.md

 - process_json.py: Perform analysis on the json files (average MAP and nDCG for test and all queries per model) and significance testing (t-test) between the different models.
 - query_analysis.py: finding the variance in query performance and best and worst performing queries per model.
 - result_files.py: creates the TREC style result files
-- lsa_lda_analysis.ipynb: extracting the topics from the LSI model
+- lsa_lda_analysis.ipynb: extracting the topics from the LSI model, old notebook and will not run anymore

 ## Plotting
 - plot_gensim.py: plot MAP of gridsearch models for Doc2Vec